Humanized Mouse Models

 Which humanized mouse model is the best for my tumor studies?

-Due to the complexity of the human immune system, it's important to choose the most appropriate humanized model for your tumor studies.
+Due to the complexity of the human immune system, it is important to choose the most appropriate humanized model for your tumor studies.
 Each model has its advantages, so your choice depends on your study objectives.
-CD34+ humanized mouse models are good for long-term studies as they maintain stable engraftment; CD45+ cells (mature white blood cells) have been detected in the peripheral blood up to one year after injection with CD34+ hematopoietic stem cells.
-PBMC humanized models involve rapid engraftment so are suitable for short term studies testing T cell modulation.
+CD34+ humanized mouse models are good for long-term studies as they maintain stable engraftment; CD45+ cells (mature white blood cells) have been detected in the peripheral blood up to nine months after injection with CD34+ hematopoietic stem cells.
+PBMC humanized models involve rapid engraftment, so these are suitable for short term studies testing T cell modulation.
 Humanized knock-in models allow expression of human targets, so syngeneic models can be used to test the response of immune checkpoint inhibitors.

 How do CD34+ humanized models differ from other humanized models for tumor study?